-EGER hosts more than 250 profiles of organizations that implement programs, conduct research, advocate, network, and fund efforts in the gender and education space in more than 100 countries.
-It contains details on more than 500 – and counting – current projects.
-Curated evidence from recent meta-analyses and systematic reviews helps identify what interventions work for which outcomes, and highlights where the research gaps remain.
+EGER hosts more than 500 profiles of organizations that implement programs, conduct research, advocate, network, and fund efforts in the gender and education space in more than 100 countries.
+It contains details on more than 700—and counting—current projects.
+Curated evidence from recent meta-analyses and systematic reviews helps identify what interventions work for which outcomes, and highlights where research gaps remain.
 EGER also shows country-level indicators for key gender and education outcomes, including literacy, completion rates, school-related gender-based violence, and more.

 The EGER team is expanding their mapping to include country-level organizations and their programs, government initiatives, and country-level policies.
 To share or update your work on EGER, please visit your account page or create an account.

 The EGER team will also continue mapping current global gender and education efforts alongside updates of current needs data and evidence of what works.
-Check out the latest synthesis - the new Girls Education Roadmap - and stay tuned for more data visualizations and syntheses, which are slated for 2021.
+Check out the latest synthesis—the Girls Education Roadmap—and stay tuned for more data visualizations and syntheses.
 Join the EGER mailing list to be notified of updates.

 EGER is led by the Population Council’s GIRL Center in partnership with Echidna Giving.